The Films of Joseph L. Mankiewicz

 NO WAY OUT (1950) B+

-One efficient Fox Noir that marked the debut of Sidney Poitier (and both Ruby Dee and Ossie Davis in more minor roles).
+One efficient Fox Noir that marked the debut of Sidney Poitier (and both Ruby Dee and Ossie Davis in minor roles).
+1950 was definitely Mankiewicz’s year.
+With Richard Widmark, who liked to push old ladies in wheelchairs down stairs at this stage of his career.

 There was a Crooked Man.
 JLM rated.
 Criteriona Collection